Sector Brief

 Public (NASDAQ: RIVN)

-Rivian is an American automotive technology company that sells the R1T pickup, R1S SUV and Commercial Van while preparing the R2 midsize platform for customer deliveries in the second quarter of 2026.
-The business is increasingly split between vehicle manufacturing and higher-margin software and services: Rivian generated $5.387 billion of revenue in 2025, posted $144 million of full-year gross profit and sharply expanded software revenue through its Volkswagen joint venture.
-Alongside its consumer and fleet vehicles, Rivian is also investing heavily in in-house autonomy and AI as it tries to broaden from an EV manufacturer into a larger transportation technology platform.
+Rivian is an American automotive technology company that sells the R1T pickup, R1S SUV and Commercial Van and launched the midsize R2 platform on June 9, 2026 β€” opening orders and demo drives on launch day with first physical deliveries beginning 'soon after' within a 2-to-6-week window from order confirmation, after volume production began on April 22, 2026.
+The business is increasingly split between vehicle manufacturing and higher-margin software and services: Rivian generated $5.387 billion of revenue in 2025, posted $144 million of full-year gross profit, and expanded its Volkswagen joint venture through a $1.0 billion investment milestone in Q1 2026.
+Alongside its consumer and fleet vehicles, Rivian is also investing heavily in in-house autonomy and AI as it tries to broaden from an EV manufacturer into a larger transportation technology platform, anchored by a $1.25 billion Uber partnership to deploy up to 50,000 autonomous R2-based robotaxis starting in 2028.

 Founded 2009πŸ‡ΊπŸ‡ΈIrvine, California